|

 phone that is normally hundreds of dollars for $50, or even give it

 away for free?
-Well, the actual cost of phones can very from
+The actual cost of wireless phones can very

 When

-I'm referring to the actual cost, that's actually the cost that the
+I'm referring to the actual cost, that's the cost that the

-There's actually quite a bit of technology in wireless phones.
+There's actually a LOT of technology in wireless phones that most of us

 There's